Classification of some graded not necessarily associative division algebras I

-We will frequently present the structure constant as an array of numbers in $A$, with matrix labels in $G$.

 \begin{definition} Let $C$ be a unital structure constant of $G$ in $A$.
-We define a {\bf twisted group}, denoted $A\times_C G$, as the set $A\times G$ endowed with the not--necessarily--associative binary operation (product): \end{definition}
+We define a {\bf $C$--loop extension of $G$}, denoted $A\times_C G$, as the set $A\times G$ endowed with the not--necessarily--associative binary operation (product): \end{definition}

-Every twisted group is a loop (quasi-group with identity $(1,e)$).
+Every $C$--loop extension is a loop (quasi-group with identity $(1,e)$).
 We will study here the case where $K=\rr$ and $A=\{1,-1\}\cong \z/2\z\equiv \z_2$.
-In this case, the twisted group $A\times_C G$ has $2|G|$ elements, and it constitutes a non--necessarily--associative generalization of discrete finite groups (which builds a particular and most prominent sub class of the twisted groups).
-The representation theory of twisted groups and some not--necessarily--associative semisimple algebras leads to the study and classification of a certain kind of not--necessarily--associative division algebras, which will be the scope of this paper series.
+In this case, the $C$--loop extension $A\times_C G$ has $2|G|$ elements, and it constitutes a non--necessarily--associative extension of discrete finite groups.
+The representation theory of $C$--loop extensions and some not--necessarily--associative semisimple algebras leads to the study and classification of a certain kind of not--necessarily--associative division algebras, which will be the scope of this paper series.

-There are multiple equivalent definitions of twisted group algebras over a field $K$ when the grading group is finite.
-We are interested on classifying some of them with particular properties, so we provide a definition that emphasizes such properties.
+We are interested on classifying some twisted group $K$--algebras with finite grading group with particular properties.

-\begin{definition} Let $G$ be a finite group with identity element $e$.
-A {\bf twisted group algebra ${\cal A}$ over $K$} is a $K$--algebra with unit $1\in {\cal A}$ that as a vector space over $K$ can be decomposed as
+\begin{definition} Let $G$ be a finite group with identity $e$.
+A {\bf twisted group $K$--algebra ${\cal A}$} is a NNA $K$--algebra with unit $1\in {\cal A}$ that as a $K$--vector space: